Last Saturday a tribute to Lilliana Skorel Jankowski, a veteran of the Polish resistance in World War II, was held in Borja (Zaragoza).

 Lilliana Skorel Jankowski was born in the city of Toruń, in the Kuyavian-Pomeranian Voivodeship (Poland) on March 20, 1927.
 In World War II she enlisted in the Armia Krajowa (AK, National Army), the main resistance organization Polish against Nazi Germany, using the pseudonym “Dzidka”.
 She was part as liaison officer of the 6th Company “Wawer” of the Battalion “Kiliński” of the AK during the Warsaw Uprising of 1944, being wounded on September 13.

-After the World War II, and in the midst of the communist persecution against the former members of the AK, he went to Germany and then to the United States, where he met Professor Carlos Sánchez del Río y Sierra (1924-2013), president of the CSIC between 1978 and 1980, with whom he married, establishing his residence in Spain.
+After the World War II, and in the midst of the communist persecution against the former members of the AK, he went to the United Kingdom and then to the United States, where he met Professor Carlos Sánchez del Río y Sierra (1924-2013), president of the CSIC between 1978 and 1980, with whom he married, establishing his residence in Spain.
 She passed away on December 4, 2012 in Madrid, being buried in Borja.

 Last Saturday’s tribute was organized by the “Poland First to Fight” Historical-Cultural Association, which is dedicated to organizing historical reenactments and other cultural and informative activities on the history of Poland in the Polish-Soviet War of 1919-1921 and the World War II.
 The event counted with the collaboration of the Embassy of Poland in Spain, the Polish Institute of Culture, the Ministry of Defense of Poland, the Center for Borjan Studies, the Borja City Council and the Association of Poles in Spain Águila Blanca.
 The photos you see in these entries have been published by the blog of the Centro de Estudios Borjanos.